cjlindata/gcdCourseProject/README.md

-# gcdCourseProject
-Getting and Cleaning Data Course Project Assignment
+## Getting and Cleaning Data Course Project Instructions

-Bold >> Project Instructions
-Step 1) Merges the training and the test sets to create one data set Step 2) Extracts only the measurements on the mean (mean()) and standard deviation (std()) of each measurement Step 3) User descriptive activtity names to name the activities in the data set Step 4) Appropriately labels the data set with descriptive variable names.
+1. Merges the training and the test sets to create one data set
+2. Extracts only the measurements on the mean (mean()) and standard deviation (std()) of each measurement
+3. User descriptive activtity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive variable names.
-Step 5) From the data set in step 4. create a second, independent tidy data set with the average of each variable for each activity and each subject
+5. From the data set in step 4. create a second, independent tidy data set with the average of each variable for each activity and each subject

-Step 1 Merges the training and the test sets to create one data set
+#####Step 1 Merges the training and the test sets to create one data set

-Getting raw data
+1.Getting raw data
-- Getting and examining raw data
++Getting and examining raw data
 Create a local directory "gcdCourseProject" as working directory.
 Download project raw data from zip file URL and extract it under working directory "gcdCourseProject" Studied and examined all download files.
-- Construct R raw dataframe
++ Construct R raw dataframe
 created "run_analysis.R" script under working directory Using R studio load R libraries (dplyr,stringr,data.table,reshaper2,tidyr)

-* code example *
+**NOTE:** * code example * in italic style

-##
-## load libraries
+# load libraries
-##
-library(dplyr)
+*library(dplyr)*
 ....

 Stored text files under "test" and "train" directories into their corresponding dataframe using function "read.table"